 Wide-angle lenses provide more alternatives for a variety of subject sizes.
 It’s a lens with a focal length of less than 35 mm.

-Camera Angle: Your camera angles indeed play a creative part for a compelling forced perspective in photography and videography.
+Your camera angles indeed play a creative part in a compelling forced perspective in photography and videography.
 Either from a low angle or a high angle, the moments are captured.
 For low-angle forced perspective shots, you must place the camera on the ground or lie on the ground.
 While you shoot a large subject from a low angle, the image gives a feeling of depth, intensity, and magnanimity.

 In the case of high-angle shots, you tilt your camera downwards to focus the subject.
 This shot is also known as a bird’s eye view.
 Converse to low-angle shots, high-angle shots in forced perspective techniques cover the subject in its totality.
 Moreover, such images are descriptive, covering the background as well.
 Hence filmmakers and photographers put their creativity into their shots while choosing their settings.